Fast & Furious: Board games

+Game Salute released a board game based on the series called Fast & Furious: Full Throttle in 2015.
+It is a card-based game which uses hand management and grid movement to simulate a street race.
+Players can choose from 12 of the movie characters and customise their cars to create a game advantage.
+The board game was launched on Kickstarter in April 2015, and was successfully funded.
+Another game released in 2015 was Atlas Games' Fast and Fhtangn, a Fast & Furious cross over with Cthulhu theming.
+The competitive street racing game uses dice rolling and hand management to control players cars.

 Funko Games released a board game based on the series called Fast & Furious: Highway Heist in 2021.
 It is a co-operative game for 2-4 players who choose characters and cars from the films to play through three scenarios - a tank fight, a semi-heist and a helicopter fight.

+Beyond specifically themed games, a variety of game re-skins have also been released including titles such as Uno Fast & Furious and Fast & Furious Monopoly.

 Fashion

 In November 2022, streetwear retailer Dumbgood collaborated with Fast & Furious on a legacy collection featuring t-shirts, shirts, and track pants containing moments and characters from the films.
 The collection was positively reviewed by Eric Brian of Hypebeast, who wrote, "Dumbgood's offering is more than just a selection of merch, but is positioned right at the center of car culture and the community around the films".

 Social impact

+The series, particularly the first few films, helped popularize the import scene and car tuning.
 According to the LA Times, there are some Los Angeles Police Department (LAPD) officers who blame the Fast & Furious films for popularizing street racing in the city.
 In August 2022, residents of Los Angeles held a protest against the filming of Fast X, claiming the movies promote illegal street racing.